ysc06/Python-projects-/README.md

 # Python-projects-
 Hello there!\
+I am an MCS student at the University of Illinois at Urbana-Champaign (UIUC).\
-This repository holds my programming projects done during the period of a Python bootcamp.
+This repository holds my programming projects done during the period of a Python bootcamp in 2021.

 ## Project Source Codes:
 * [Baby names](https://github.com/ysc06/Python-projects-/blob/main/Python%20Projects/babygraphics.py)